 but, by changing the way we look at it”

 I’d always wondered, what’s in their culture that wherever these people settle they transform that place into a happy tourist destination.
-But now when I look at it, I understand that it’s the charm of their presence, intensified by their culture, which has the capacity or a transformative effect, to change a town into a friendly cosmopolitan, as so was the case with Bylakuppe, a Buddhist town situated 90 kilometres from Mysore.
+But now when I look at it, I understand that it’s the charm of their presence, intensified by their culture, which has the capacity or a transformative effect, to change a town into a friendly cosmopolitan, as so was the case with Bylakuppe, a Buddhist town situated 90 kilometers from Mysore.

 Bylakuppe comprises of two Tibetan refugee settlements, which, with time, has now grown into the largest Tibetan population outside of Dharamsala in India.